awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 ## Revoking SELECT or EXECUTE Privileges on SYS Objects<a name="Appendix.Oracle.CommonDBATasks.RevokePrivileges"></a>

 To revoke privileges on a single object, use the Amazon RDS procedure `rdsadmin.rdsadmin_util.revoke_sys_object`\.
-The procedure only revokes privileges that the master account already has by using a role or direct grant\.
+The procedure only revokes privileges that the master account has already been granted through a role or direct grant\.

 The `revoke_sys_object` procedure has the following parameters\.